jwpconsulting/projectify/docs/remove-fe-worklog.md

 I visually confirmed that the above works by signing in as `guest@localhost`.
 While switching this user between Maintainer and Observer, I verified that the *Edit task* button disappears and re-appears.

+# 2025-01-21

+Today I am evaluating how to add the hero icons font pack into the backend.

+A search through the frontend code reveals that Projectify only ever uses the "outline" theme in icons.

+I've written down the icons that we use in `docs/remove-fe-heroicons.md`.

+I use a fish script and loop over the icons that the frontend uses to copy them to `backend/projecityf/static/heroicons`.